Heme Iron Polypeptide (HIP)

 No Drug Interaction with Calcium/PPIs

-Unlike ferrous salts, heme iron absorption is NOT meaningfully reduced by calcium, PPIs, antacids, coffee, or tea.
+Unlike ferrous salts, heme iron absorption is not meaningfully reduced by calcium, PPIs, antacids, coffee, or tea.
 Patients on chronic acid suppression (very common) maintain iron absorption.

 IBD/Crohn's/Bariatric Surgery Patients